 - you sell the vehicle or change ownership

-- your vehicle is repossessed for more than 31 days
+- the vehicle is repossessed for more than 31 days

 Car insurance in South Africa

-Once your car is registered, you’ll need to take out insurance.
+After registering your car, you need insurance.
 Insurance is often provided over the phone, although the insurer will sometimes want to visit you at home to check you own the car or insist it is inspected at a dealership.